The canonical ideal and the deformation theory of curves with automorphisms: Introduction

 \end{proposition}

-The structure of the article is as follows.
-In section \ref{sec:unifyReptheories} we will present together the deformation theory of linear representations $\rho:G\rightarrow \mathrm{GL}(V)$ and the deformation theory of representations of the form $\rho: G \rightarrow \mathrm{Aut} k[[t]]$.
+We will now describe the structure of this article.
+In section \ref{sec:unifyReptheories} we will present side by side the deformation theory of linear representations $\rho:G\rightarrow \GL(V)$ and the deformation theory of representations of the form $\rho: G \rightarrow \A k[[t]]$.
 The deformation theory of linear representations is a better-understood object of study, see \cite{MR818915}, which played an important role in topology \cite{MR1404926} and also in the proof of Fermat's last theorem, see \cite{MazDef}.
-The deformation theory of representations in $\mathrm{Aut} k[[t]]$ comes out from the study of local fields and it is related to the deformation problem of curves with automorphisms after the local global theory of Bertin M\'ezard.
-There is also an increased interest related to the study of Nottingham groups and $\mathrm{Aut} k[[t]]$, see \cite{CaminaRachel}, \cite{wildthings},\cite{1901.08446}.
+The deformation theory of representations in $ k[[t]]$ comes out from the study of local fields and it is related to the deformation problem of curves with automorphisms after the local global theory of J. Bertin and A. M\'ezard.
+There is also an increased interest related to the study of Nottingham groups and $ k[[t]]$, see \cite{CaminaRachel},\cite{wildthings},\cite{1901.08446}.

-It seems that the similarities between these two deformation problems are known to the expert, see for example \cite[prop.
+It seems that the similarities between these two deformation problems are known to the experts, see for example \cite[prop.
 3.13]{OlsonMSRI}.
 For the convenience of the reader and in order to fix the notation, we also give a detailed explanation and comparison of these two deformation problems.

 In section \ref{sec:RelPetriThm} we revise the theory of relative canonical ideals and the work of the first author together with H. Charalambous and K. Karagiannis \cite{1905.05545} aiming at the deformation problem of curves with automorphisms.
 More precisely a relative version of Petri's theorem is proved, which implies that the relative canonical ideal is generated by quadratic polynomials.